t2wain/Electrical-Math/src/EEMathLib/LoadFlow/README.md

-﻿# Load Flow Algorithm
+﻿# Power Flow Analysis

-Load flow analysis is based on the following equations and their derivations:
+Power flow analysis is based on the following equations and their derivations:

 - I = V / Z = V * Y
 - S = V * I.conjugate()